newrelic/node-newrelic/README.md

   a transaction trace will count as slow and be sent to New Relic.
 Can also be set to `apdex_f`, at which point it will set the trace threshold to 4 times the current ApdexT.
+* `NEW_RELIC_TRACER_TOP_N`: Number of transaction traces to send to New Relic on each 60-second harvest cycle.
+Defaults to 1.
+This can lead to noisy transaction traces and should be used with care.
+* `NEW_RELIC_APDEX`: Set the initial Apdex tolerating / threshold value.
+  This is more often than not set from the server.
 * `NEW_RELIC_HOST`: Hostname for the New Relic collector proxy.
 You shouldn't need to change this.
 * `NEW_RELIC_PORT`: Port number on which the New Relic collector proxy